Kumeyaay: Social structure

 Prior to Western assimilation, the Kumeyaay were organized into bands or clans called sibs or shiimull, which were grounded in family lineages with each sib home for 5 to 15 families.
 Each sib had their own territory and had the right to enforce land property rights in punishing thieves and trespassers.
 However, Kumeyaay did recognize the right to water and were also obligated to share food with visitors.

 The Kumeyaay had a patriarchal society where the position of chief, or Kwaapaay, was inherited from the father to son, although widows were sometimes permitted to assume the position.
 It was the Kwaapaay's role to protect traditions, hold ceremonies, and resolve disputes and was responsible for political, religious, and economic activities of the sib.
 Future Kwaapaays were often selected by a Kwaapaay of another with no family relations to ensure impartiality.

 Kwaapaays were also accompanied by assistants and had a council of Kuseyaays.
 Kuseyaays were made up of male or female priests, doctors, and other specialists in the fields of health, ecology, resource management, tradition, and religion.
 Kuseyaays could be called by the kwaapaay to provide information or to make decisions for the sib's welfare.
 Each family in the sib was allowed to follow and participate in the decision making, or could leave the sib and pursue their own decision.

 The Kumeyaay practiced arranged marriage made by parents of different sibs.
 The future husband was expected to demonstrate his ability to hunt and needed to present the future bride the game he had killed.
 The bride would move into the husband's sib once they were married.
 Marriage relations were also made between sibs and other neighboring tribal groups as a gesture of peace between warring groups or as part of a trade relationship.

 Shelter

-Kumeyaay generally lived in dome-shaped homes made from branches and covered with leaves of willow or tule, which the Kumeyaay called 'ewaa.
+Kumeyaay generally lived in dome-shaped homes made from branches and covered with leaves of willow or tule, called 'ewaa.
 These structures had a hole at the top to let smoke out and rocks along its base to keep out wind and small animals.
 Some Kumeyaay who lived in the mountains made their home out of slabs of bark.

-These structures were often temporary, as they burned down their homes when families moved or if someone died in the house.
+These structures were often temporary.
+When families moved or if someone died in the house, they were often burned down.